 - Why he liked the ladies so much, having at least two affairs, but remained loyal to his wife.

-The second section is an examination of the affect that Sherman had on his soldiers, as well as their effects on him.
+The second section is an examination of the effect that Sherman had on his soldiers, as well as their effects on him.
 His army marched farther and fought more battles and skirmishes than any other Union army of the period, yet with a lower percentage of losses.
 While he took care of his men, they soon returned their gratitude by doing anything he asked of them.
 From experience, they developed the ability to handle any challenge, any terrain, any hardship that they faced with a “can do” attitude.
-This became a model for all future US Armed Forces. viagra price costco
+This became a model for all future US Armed Forces.

 In the third section, O’Connell discusses Sherman’s personal life and family.
 One cannot understand the complexity of the man without this insight.
 Yes, he was a brilliant, talkative, multitasking, gregarious, nervous, social man who loved his family and children.
 But he also enjoyed the theatre and the attention of the ladies.
 He was a leader of men and the second-most popular general after Grant in the postwar period, but he refused to be the ultimate leader.

-In Fierce Patriot: …, Robert O’Connell has done an excellent job of helping us to understand Sherman in ways that truly helps most of us.
+In Fierce Patriot: …, Robert O’Connell has done an excellent job of helping us to understand Sherman in ways that truly help most of us.
 I definitely recommend this book to anyone who wants to know more about this man than just that he marched across Georgia.